bunch of matches with one burned out

 Career Development Opportunities Can Help Boost Employee Engagement

-I have all too often witnessed workers becoming frustrated when employers don’t provide or support a path toward advancement.
+We have all too often witnessed workers becoming frustrated when employers don’t provide or support a path toward advancement.
 They feel if the company doesn’t care enough to invest in them, why should they invest themselves in benefitting the company.
 These feelings are quite damaging to the organization, as they can lead to a negative culture, quiet quitting, and turnover – all impacting the bottom line.

 Guild’s American Worker Survey revealed that workers are leaving their jobs because of lack of support in career advancement.
 They found that 41 percent of those who quit between April 2021 to April 2022 did so because of lack of development and advancement opportunities, and 74% said they would be “very likely” or “somewhat likely” to leave their current employer if they were offered another job with additional education and career opportunities.